Library Research Guide

 Use the Search It box on the Libraries' home page to find books and other materials owned by K-State Libraries.

 WorldCat contains Information about books, serials, videos, and other items cataloged by libraries including K-State.
 It contains bibliographic information and information regarding which libraries hold the item in question.
 If K-State does not own the item you need, use Get It to request it through Interlibrary Loan.

-Google Books lists almost every book ever published, and will often give you a preview of the contents of the book.
+Google Books has many books that allow full-text searching, and will often give you a preview of the contents of the book.
 If K-State does not own the item you need, you can fill out an Interlibrary Loan Request.